Tjoosten/Ion-Auth-docs/Documentation.md

 To change configuration options simply edit the ion_auth array as needed in /ion_auth.php.

 `tables['groups']` - The table name to use for the groups table.
 DEFAULT is 'groups'.
+`tables['users']` - The table name to use for the users table.
+DEFAULT is 'users'.
+`tables['users_groups']` - The table name to use for the users groups table.
+Default is 'users_groups'.